Learn languages naturally with fresh, real content!

 Explore By Region

-NASA successfully completed its second fueling test for the Artemis II mission, pumping over 700,000 gallons of supercold rocket fuel into the SLS rocket with minimal hydrogen leakage—well within safety limits—after a prior test was halted by significant leaks.
-Engineers replaced seals and a clogged filter to fix the issue, boosting confidence in the rocket’s readiness.
-The four-astronaut crew, including U.S. and Canadian astronauts, began a two-week quarantine to maintain launch flexibility.
-The mission, targeted for March, will mark the first crewed lunar flyby since Apollo 17 in 1972, though it will not land on the moon.
-Data from the test is being analyzed to confirm if the launch window remains viable.
+flag NASA successfully completed its second fueling test for the Artemis II mission, pumping over 700,000 gallons of supercold rocket fuel into the SLS rocket with minimal hydrogen leakage—well within safety limits—after a prior test was halted by significant leaks. flag Engineers replaced seals and a clogged filter to fix the issue, boosting confidence in the rocket’s readiness. flag The test marks a key step toward a potential March launch of four astronauts on a crewed lunar flyby, the first such mission since Apollo 17 in 1972, though no landing is planned. flag The crew has begun a two-week quarantine to maintain launch flexibility. flag Data from the test is being analyzed to confirm if the March window remains viable.